[February 23, 2021]: COVID & Title IX Amnesty Clarification

-All members of the community have an obligation to inform themselves about the DHSM, in order to recognize and take steps to prevent discrimination, harassment and sexual misconduct, and to respond effectively if such behavior does occur.
+All members of the community have an obligation to inform themselves about Title IX and the Title IX and DHSM policies, in order to recognize and take steps to prevent discrimination, harassment, and sexual misconduct, and to respond effectively if such behavior does occur.

 Title IX Coordinator

 Chris Toutain serves as Reed's Title IX Coordinator and in that role oversees and provides leadership for the activities related to Title IX compliance, training, investigations, enforcement, response, and reporting.

 Eliot 108A, 503-517-4842, email@example.com

 There are also two Title IX Deputy Coordinators at Reed College:

 - Deputy Coordinator for Faculty: Kathy Oleson, Dean of the Faculty

 - Deputy Coordinator for Staff: Michelle Valintis, Director of Human Resources

 The Title IX Coordinator and the Deputy Coordinators can answer questions regarding the process for reporting, investigating, and adjudicating complaints of gender discrimination, sexual harassment, sexual assault, or other potential Title IX violations.
 The Title IX Coordinator and Deputy Coordinators are not confidential resources but can direct community members to on- and off-campus confidential resources, as well as to other resources.

 If you are in need of disability-related accommodations or have questions about accessibility at any point in engaging in the Title IX process, please contact the Title IX Coordinator (firstname.lastname@example.org).